xod442/aruba-te-labguide-te4201/docs/lab1.md

 ### Expected Results

 Once inside, you will be connected via https and RDP to a Windows 10 machine that has access to all of the lab components.

+After supplying the credentials to AFC you will see the dashboard.